-The New York restaurant scene in the last couple of years has witnessed a spate of spinoffs of restaurants that originated overseas.
+In the last couple of years, the New York restaurant scene has witnessed a spate of spinoffs of restaurants that originated overseas.
 In July 2017, Burger & Lobster, a London-based chain, set up its second New York outpost, while earlier this year Nusr-et, a Turkish steakhouse, established its thirteenth satellite in Manhattan’s Theater District.

 In between, another newcomer to the Apple quietly opened for business last September in the Sheepshead Bay section of Brooklyn.
 Like its parent restaurant in Moscow, its name is Belarussian Xata.
 And based on recent up-close and personal encounters with the cuisine, the ambiance, and staff, I’m here to tell you it’s a winner.